 Recognition and rewards are powerful tools when it comes to keeping employees happy.
 Positive feedback from those in more senior positions has a higher perceived value than a 3-5% salary increase – and it costs the business little to nothing to implement.

 Incentive programs are a formalized way of rewarding employees for their achievements and successes.
-Clear targets and milestones are identified, and when an individual or team reaches those milestones they are rewarded with bonuses or prizes.
+Clear targets and milestones are identified, and when an individual or team reach those milestones they are rewarded with bonuses or prizes.

-Recognition, rewards and incentive programs are an important part of employee retention, as well as team building.
+Recognition, rewards, and incentive programs are an important part of employee retention, as well as team building.
 They will be discussed in further detail in the Team Building chapter.